 Just west of the Bight are the Caves, three water-level openings at the base of cliffs.
 I snorkeled the Caves for an hour, swimming through school after school of fish.
 Others saw a barracuda.

-To keep track of the whereabouts of 21 passengers, Sagitta’s crew employed a card system.
+To keep track of the whereabouts of twenty-one passengers, Sagitta’s crew employed a card system.
 A plastic numbered card was distributed to each of us each time we disembarked and collected each time we reboarded.
 At the end of the day, the cards were checked to determine if anyone was MIA.

 After lunch we were expecting to sail to Peter Island.
-However, as the anchor winch was still not working properly, the captain decided to sail through Sir Francis Drake Channel and anchor in Road Town, Tortuga, instead.
-More resources there for repairing the winch.
+However, as the anchor winch was still not working properly, the captain decided to sail through Sir Francis Drake Channel and anchor in Road Town, Tortola, instead.
+More resources were there for repairing the winch.
 Upon arriving in the harbor, we posed for group portraits on deck, one of the passengers and one of the crew.
 As a few of the group are leaving the cruise tomorrow, the Captain’s Dinner was held a day early.

 Day Eleven: I ran a few miles along the harbor in Road Town, first one direction from the dock and then the other.
 Showered on the ship and returned to shore, where I ate lunch and purchased additional sunblock and insect repellant.
 Dinghied back to the ship and packed.
-Most of the others were doing the same, packing, taking photos, exchanging contact information, enjoying the aftenoon sun on deck.
-The occupants of the large owner’s cabin gave tours and I countered with a tour of my tiny “coffin.”
+Most of the others were doing the same—packing, taking photos, exchanging contact information, enjoying the aftenoon sun on deck.
+The occupants of the large owner’s cabin gave tours and I countered with a tour of my “coffin.”
 At a second Captain’s Dinner, the crew were introduced one by one.
 We thanked them with cheers and high fives.
 I climbed into my bunk for the last time.